facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 Note that some of these steps are unnecessary for small changes.

 1. Decide what feature or bug fix you plan to take on and start a discussion with the title of the bug so we know someone is already working on it. e.g. "I'm going to fix issue 59: Something's Broken."
 If you're just starting out, pick something small to fix such as:
     * Add a missing unit test
-    * Fix a StyleCop or FxCop issue
     * Search for a // TODO comment in the code and address one
     * Fix a defect in the <a title="Issue List" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues?milestone=&sort=updated&state=open">issue list</a> or just find one with the &ldquo;Proposed&rdquo; status).
 Try something small first and work your way up to larger issues.
 2. Create a server-side Fork of the Facebook C# SDK project in Github.